(Updated 2022) We have two main sources of information.

-Summary: We collect and display cash or self-pay prices — what you would pay without insurance — for about 30-35 common, “shoppable” procedures.
+First, since 2011, we have conducted and refined a survey of providers’ cash or self-pay prices — what you would pay without insurance — for about 30-35 common, “shoppable” procedures in certain cities.
 Why?
 To show the range of pricing for simple medical items, which can more or less be compared — as apples to apples.
 If you see that an MRI can cost $300 one place and $6,000 another place, you’ll be better informed about the health care system, and better able to make money decisions relating to health care.

 Imaging: MRI of the lower back without contrast; MRI of the lower back without and with contrast; MRI of the upper back without contrast; MRI of the upper back without and with contrast; pelvic ultrasound; abdominal ultrasound; screening or preventive mammogram.